How to start an e-commerce business and website

 Get a hosting package

-Many of the e-commerce platforms will already contain free website hosting, which can store more data.
+Many of the e-commerce platforms will already include free website hosting, which can store more data.

-However, if you’re looking at getting a separate host, UK Web Host Review has a good rundown of your options.
+However, if you’re looking at getting a separate host, PCMag has a good rundown of your hosting options.

 Get an internet merchant account

-If you’re going to accept credit card payments from customers to your e-commerce site, you must have an internet merchant account.
+If you’re going to accept credit card payments from customers of your e-commerce site, you must have an internet merchant account.

-This is a business service set up with a financial institution, normally a bank, which authorises payments and transfers collected funds into your account.
+This is a business service set up with a financial institution, normally a bank, that authorises payments and transfers collected funds into your account.

-Some e-commerce platforms will already offer their own merchant, which avoids the hassle of setting up a third party payment provider.
+Some e-commerce platforms will already offer their own merchant accounts, which avoids the hassle of setting up a third party payment provider.

 However, you should still have a look at your options, as fees vary according to which provider you choose.

-A PSP is a payment service provider, a service that allows a merchant to accept a variety of different payment types through a single channel.
+A PSP is a service that allows a merchant to accept a variety of different payment types through a single channel.

-You can install PSPs on to your e-commerce platform, rather than using their own proprietary payment gateways.
+You can install PSPs on your e-commerce platform rather than using their own proprietary payment gateways.

 Sort out payments